G.B.F. (film): Plot

 Tanner Daniels and Brent Van Camp are two closeted teenage high school students.
-The three most popular girls in the school, Fawcett Brooks, Caprice Winters, and 'Shley Osgood, are in charge of the three feuding cliques that rule North Gateway High in suburban New Jersey.
+The three most popular girls in the school, Fawcett Brooks, Caprice Winters, and 'Shley Osgood, are in charge of the three feuding cliques that rule North Gateway High in suburban California.
 Fawcett Brooks rules over the wealthy and fashionable, Caprice Winters rules over drama, choir, and the minority students, and 'Shley Osgood rules over the conservative and religious Christian students, specifically Mormons.
 Brent hatches a plan to out himself at prom, which will make him the most popular boy at school since the latest trend, according to teen girl magazines, is a GBF – a gay best friend.

 Meanwhile, Soledad Braunstein is told by teacher Ms. Hoegel that their Gay-Straight Alliance (GSA) cannot exist if there is no gay student in the club.
 Fawcett helps Soledad track down any potential gay students in the school by downloading a hook-up app for gay men.
 Brent previously persuaded Tanner to download the app on his phone.
 Soledad and her friends track Tanner down, forcing him to come out in front of the whole school.
 This attracts the attention of Fawcett, 'Shley, and Caprice, who all believe having a GBF will secure their bid for prom queen.

 Angry, Tanner confronts Brent for not coming out as well, and in revenge, harshly outs Brent in front of his overbearing mother Mrs. van Camp.
 Tanner quickly regrets it, but Brent is no longer speaking to him.
 Tanner reluctantly agrees to be friends with Fawcett, Caprice, and 'Shley, as the three girls protect him from homophobic bullying led by Fawcett's ex-boyfriend Hamilton.
 However, the girls express their disappointment that Tanner is not like the stereotypical gay men they have seen on television and make him over to their liking.
 Brent is annoyed at all the attention Tanner is getting, especially since Tanner has become nominated for Prom King.
 Likewise, 'Shley's conservative best friend McKenzie Pryce tries to persuade 'Shley that homosexuality is sinful.